 France Compétences studies RNCP and RS registration requests in line with the criteria set out in the Decree of 18 December 2018 concerning the official inclusion of vocational and other qualifications and accreditations in the national registers.

-The FEDE currently offers two level-seven professional qualifications (Human Resources Manager and IT Project Manager) and a level-six professional qualification (Marketing and Commercial Manager) registered in the RNCP.
+The FEDE currently offers three level-seven professional qualifications (Human Resources Manager, IT Project Manager, and Business Manager ) and a level-six professional qualification (Marketing and Commercial Manager) registered in the RNCP.
 It also offers 11 RS-registered professional qualifications.

 Established in the 2000s by the FSEA (Swiss Federation for Adult Learning), the eduQua label aims to meet the needs of the market and help recruiters identify the leading training organisations.